 Featuring Stacia Cosner ‘05, Shaleen Title ‘02, Shea Gunther ‘98, Shawn Heller ‘98, Dan Goldman ‘99 and Kris Krane ‘98 joined by host Kris Lotlikar ‘98, the panel discussed how they each became involved in SSDP as they relayed the history of the student organization that has been successfully working to end the Drug War for over 17 years.

-From 200 campuses in 32 countries, SSDP members mobilize to end the War on Drugs.
+From 76 chapters in 32 states, SSDP members mobilize to end the War on Drugs.

 Ready to Take Action?
 Find Your Chapter Today!